Szaszka

 You even sent Lenka a photo of the school.

-Its spirit, like Saszka's spirit and himself, no longer exists.
+like Saszka's spirit and himself, not longer exists.

 Only people like you wander around in a tangle of memories.